-In fiscal year 2018, the Center incurred \$6.6 million of grant expense through the Investment Fund compared to \$5.6 million of grant expense in fiscal year 2017 and \$6.7 million in fiscal year 2016.
+In fiscal year 2019, the Center incurred \$5.9 million of grant expense through the Investment Fund compared to \$6.6 million of grant expense in fiscal year 2018 and \$5.6 million in fiscal year 2017.
 The expenses were for research grants, workforce development programs, and programs that support innovation in life sciences.
-The \$1 million increase of grant expense from fiscal year 2018 to 2017 is due to timing of awards as well as new programs.
-The \$1.1 million decrease of grant expense from fiscal year 2017 to 2016 is due to fewer programs.
-Remaining payment commitments as of June 30, 2018 on the outstanding grants are approximately \$7.2 million.
+The \$0.7 million decrease from fiscal year 2019 to 2018 is due to timing of awards.
+The \$1.0 million increase of grant expense from fiscal year 2018 to 2017 is due to timing of awards as well as new programs.
+Remaining payment commitments as of June 30, 2019 on the outstanding grants are \$8.1 million.

 Capital Program: The Capital Program was created by the Life Sciences Act and is for municipalities and nonprofit institutions to construct, renovate buildings, purchase equipment, upgrades to roads, sewer lines and other infrastructure that supports growth in the life sciences sector.
 The Life Sciences Act provides for \$500 million to the Capital Program and an additional \$473 million was provided by the reauthorization.
 The Capital Program is funded by the Commonwealth.

-In fiscal year 2018, the Center incurred \$29.1 million of grant expense in the Capital Program compared to \$48.4 million of grant expense in fiscal year 2017 and \$50.2 million in fiscal year 2016.
-The decrease in fiscal year 2018 from 2017 is due to a decrease in payments for qualifying expenses relating to grants awarded and fewer programs.
-The decrease in fiscal year 2017 from 2016 is due to a decrease in payments for qualifying expenses relating to grants awarded.
+In fiscal year 2019, the Center incurred \$16.6 million of grant expense in the Capital Program compared to \$29.1 million of grant expense in fiscal year 2018 and \$48.4 million in fiscal year 2017.
+The \$12.5 million decrease from fiscal year 2019 to 2018 is due to timing of award expenditures and timing of new programs.
+The \$19.3 million decrease in fiscal year 2018 to 2017 is due to a decrease in payments for qualifying expenses related to grants awarded and fewer programs.

 The Life Sciences Act also provides for a Life Sciences Education Fund for providing grants for purchasing or leasing equipment to train students in life sciences and research.
-In fiscal year 2018, the Center incurred \$1.4 million of expense.
-The Center incurred \$2.6 million and \$3.8 million of expense in fiscal years 2017 and 2016 respectively.
+In fiscal year 2019, the Center incurred \$1.0 million of expense.
+The Center incurred \$1.4 million and \$2.6 million of expense in fiscal years 2018 and 2017 respectively.

 Life Sciences Tax Incentive Program: The Life Sciences Tax Incentive Program was created by the Life Sciences Act and allows the Center to award tax incentives to companies at every stage of development on behalf of the DOR.
 The Center has the ability to award ten different tax incentives with a cumulative cap of \$25.0 million per year for 10 years.
 The reauthorization increased the annual cap to \$30 million for the next five years.
 The tax incentives have no financial impact on the Center.
-The Center awarded \$19.9 million to 23 companies in fiscal year 2018, \$19.9 million to 22 companies in fiscal year 2017 and \$20.9 million to 28 companies in fiscal year 2016.
+The Center awarded \$20 million to 27 companies in fiscal year 2019, \$19.9 million to 23 companies in fiscal year 2018 and \$19.9 million to 22 companies in fiscal year 2017.

-Investment income: Investment income in fiscal year 2018 was \$496,283 compared to \$297,148 in fiscal year 2017 and \$170,495 in fiscal year 2016.
+Investment income: Investment income in fiscal year 2019 was \$730,455 compared to \$496,283 in fiscal year 2018 and \$297,148 in fiscal year 2017.
 Investment income relates primarily to interest earned throughout the fiscal year on the Center's cash and cash equivalent balance.
-The year over year increases are due to higher average balances and interest rates.
+The year over year increases are due to higher average balances and increase in interest rates.